-WORD OF CAUTION: this can also further reduce the quality of your design, and should be used as a last resort only.
+WORD OF CAUTION: This can also further reduce the quality of your design, and should be used as a last resort only.
 Recapturing the original image at a much higher resolution is best practice if at all possible.
-Do not simply increase the dpi/resolution of a file as it will only confuse online systems into believing the updated image ise of good quality when it actually still is not.
+Do not simply increase the dpi/resolution of a file as it will only confuse online systems into believing the updated image is of good quality when it actually still is not.

 Use the image size dialogue in Photoshop or any other design tool and you can re-sample your design/graphic/image via Preserve Details (enlargement) or Bicubic Smoother (enlargement) > then do increase the resolution or width/height.

 Resampling your image also means that what was originally one pixel is enlarged into many more.
 This will increase the size of your graphic (in terms of file size, physical size and resolution) but will not necessarily increase the actual quality, and straight lines as well as fine details can become fuzzy.
 Careful sharpening after enlarging can bring detail back into focus.

 Photoshop plugins such as “Real Fractals” can do a better job of enlarging, there are many more available for a small fee or free of charge.

 If your graphic is simple enough (low details, low number of colors) you can import into a tool like Adobe Illustrator and use its image trace preview, playing around with the settings to get an accurate trace of your image.